 Companies should think beyond climate-related metrics

-The SEC’s proposed rule will require businesses to think about their climate disclosures as more than just metrics.
+The SEC’s rule will require businesses to think about their climate disclosures as more than just metrics.
 While tracking greenhouse gas (GHG) emissions is important, companies will also need to consider their climate strategies, oversight, and governance frameworks.

 Investor pressure may encourage businesses to take climate action